cdpxe/WendzelNNTPd/README.md

 ## Documentation

-The documentation can be found [here](https://github.com/cdpxe/WendzelNNTPd/blob/master/docs/docs.pdf).
+The documentation can be found [here](https://cdpxe.github.io/WendzelNNTPd/).
+It is also available as a PDF file [here](https://cdpxe.github.io/WendzelNNTPd/docs.pdf).

 ## Propaganda
 Some late 1990's/early 2000's-styled 'powered by' logos.
 Let me know if you include these into your websites.